Health and Safety Guidelines

 Visit the link below for Georgetown’s policies and procedures for COVID-19 quarantine and isolation.Back to Top

-Students, faculty, and staff on campus and students living in the Neighborhoods will complete a daily COVID-19 symptom check-in survey through the One Medical app.
+Students, faculty, and staff on campus and students living in the Neighborhoods will complete a daily COVID-19 symptom check-in survey in the GU360 app.
 Georgetown will use information from this survey to provide health services to anyone who may or does have COVID-19, as well as to help prevent exposure to community members who do not have the virus.

 Information from the daily COVID-19 symptom check-in survey will result in a daily risk status badge, which you will be required to present at building entry checkpoints throughout campus.
 A low-risk-status badge will be required to gain entry to university buildings.

-Visit the links below for help using the One Medical app.Back to Top
+Visit the links below for help using the GU360 and One Medical apps.Back to Top

 Reducing Community Spread